Are you interested in working from home?

 Applicants need to submit their resume and previous work samples via email as well as to pass a sample editing test.

-If you’re knowledgeable about the Chicago style guide, your chances of getting hired significantly increase.
+If you’re knowledgeable about the search terms associated Chicago style guide, your chances of getting hired significantly increase.

-Although it offers ridiculously low rates, joining Domainite’s team of online proofreaders and editors may be an excellent opportunity for newbies without a proper degree to test the waters and gain some paid proofreading experience.
+Although it offers ridiculously low rates, Domainite’s team may be an excellent opportunity for newbies without a proper degree to test the waters and gain some paid proofreading experience.

-The company seems to be always hiring and you must pass a sample editing test to apply for work and be able to earn $0.25 for every 100 words you edit.
+The company seems to always be hiring.
+You must pass a sample editing test to apply for work and be stand to earn $0.25 for every 100 words you edit.
 If you get employed at Domainite, you’ll get paid weekly via PayPal.

-Since this company offers a fantastic opportunity to plunge into a new proofreading online career to anyone with absolutely NO degree or experience required, it might be exactly what you’ve been looking for.
+Working for this company is perfect for beginners with absolutely NO degree or experience required, it might be exactly what you’ve been looking for.

 Gramlee is always welcoming talented work-from-home editors and proofreaders to join their growing global team.